jjaakko/fake-news-classifier/index.markdown

   Compared to this, our Model-A, despite working extremely hard, doesn't seem so impressive.

 So we have to dig deeper.
-* How many of the reals did Model-A assess correctly?
+* How many of the gold reals did Model-A assess correctly?
   80.77% (i.e. 4180/(4180 + 995)).
-  This is the percentage of reals Model-A "recalled" correctly, so 80.77% is the recall of Model-A with respect to reals.
+  This is the percentage of gold reals Model-A "recalled" correctly, so 80.77% is the recall of Model-A with respect to gold reals.
-* What is the recall of Model-A with respect to fakes?
+* What is the recall of Model-A with respect to gold fakes?
   68.3% (i.e. 1206/(1206 + 559)).
-  Model-0 would have had a recall of 0% for fakes because it would have blindly guessed real for all.
+  Model-0 would have had a recall of 0% for gold fakes because it would have blindly guessed real for all.
   So Model-A is doing a lot better.
 * Stating simply "the recall of Model-A" usually refers to recall with respect to the label for which Model-0 would have recalled 0%.
   So the recall of our Model-A is 68.3%